Gabriel-Goncalves/jungle-devs-challenge/README.md

 docker pull gabriel2898/challenge-jungle-devs
 ```

-- After pull the image run the command, make sure that your port 3000 is available or change both 3000 for the port you prefer:
+- After pull the image run the command:
 ```shell
 docker run -d -p 3000:3000 gabriel2898/challenge-jungle-devs
 ```
+Make sure that your port 3000 is available or change both 3000 for the port you prefer
 ___

 ## How to create production builds